 Conrad is Director of the GREAT Britain campaign, based in the Department for International Trade and formerly at 10 Downing Street.
 While at No10 Conrad’s role was extended to include responsibility for delivering major cross-government campaigns, as well as ensuring Government spending on communications was efficient and cost-effective.

 Previously Conrad worked at the Foreign & Commonwealth Office as Head of Public Diplomacy and Strategic Campaigns.
 He was responsible for a wide range of policies and campaigns, including soft power, the 2012 Olympics and Paralympics, and campaigns in the Middle East, Libya, Afghanistan and Pakistan.

 Conrad joined the Government in 2002, initially working with the Central Office of Information on issues that included teenage drugs, consumer rights and international export.
 He moved to the Cabinet Office to work with the first Permanent Secretary of Government Communication as Director of Strategic Communications.
 Here he launched ‘Engage’, a new approach to Government Communication, and was responsible for campaigns to counter terrorism and animal rights extremism.

 Before joining the Civil Service Conrad spent 18 years in advertising, working with a number of agencies on national and international business.
 During this time he also set up an awardwinning communication consultancy which he successfully ran for eight years.

-Beverley Carkner is the Director of Marketing at Ottawa Tourism, the destination marketing organization for the capital city of Canada and joined the organization in 2009.
+Beverley Carkner is the Director of Marketing at Ottawa Tourism, the destination marketing organisation for the capital city of Canada and joined the organization in 2009.